lccgov/lcc_templates/readme.md

 # lcc templates

-A collection of templates to be used by Leeds City Council applications.
+A collection of templates to be used by Leeds City Council applications..

 The compilation and packaging model is based on [govuk_template](https://github.com/alphagov/govuk_template), but ported to Node.js rather than using Ruby.